dubsalot/vscode-container-demo/README.md

 If you 'type code vscode-container-demo' to open the folder on startup, vscode will detect the .devcontainer folder and ask you if you want to open the folder in a container.
 Either way is fine.

-# Have fun and Experiment
+# Have Fun and Experiment
 Note that you can also try Ctrl+Shift+p -> [Remote Containers: Open Repository in Container Volume](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume)

 Microsoft has provided [samples that you can try](https://code.visualstudio.com/docs/remote/containers#_quick-start-try-a-development-container)